rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

     ----  Constructor run times (in sec.) ----
     Threads           : 12
     StartMethod       : spawn
-    Total time        : 13.41926
+    Total time        : 30.3172
-    QuantilesSorting  : 6.77653
+    QuantilesSorting  : 15.29988
-    Preordering       : 0.37063
+    Preordering       : 0.60050
-    Decomposing       : 6.27206
+    Decomposing       : 14.47128
-    Ordering          : 0.00000

-When ordering the 47856 components resulting from a 10-tiling sorting with the *optimal* quantiles ordering strategy, the order of a component is limited to a maximal size of 82 actions (see Line 27).
+When ordering the 67425 components resulting from an 11-tiling sorting with the *optimal* quantiles ordering strategy, the order of a local component is limited to a maximal size of 127 actions which results in a total pairwise adjacency table fill rate of 0.005% (see Lines 25-29).

 Bigger performance tableaux may definitely be ranked with a larger *cpu_count()*.
 We were using therefore in 2018 the HPC Platform of the University of Luxembourg (https://hpc.uni.lu/).
 The following run times for very big quantiles ranking problems of several millions of multicriteria performance records could be achieved both: